Document Fields & Coding

 Setting Up Custom Grid Views in Discovery

-To create key terms within your Discovery database, click SETTINGS > General Settings and navigate to the Key Terms settings box and click "Edit".
+To create key terms within your Discovery database, click SETTINGS > General and navigate to the Key Terms settings box and click "Edit".

 In Litigation, Key Term settings are located in MORE > SETTINGS > Documents.

-Adding, editing or deleting key terms:
+Adding, editing, or deleting key terms:

 - To add: Click "Add New Term".